lynnfaraday/aresmush.com/tutorials/code/quickstart/command-args.md

 Try out the command with different switches:  `tinker/one`, `tinker/two`, `tinker/three`.
 Observe how the output changes.

+{% tip %}
-{% include tip.html content="It's good practice to actually break up different switches into different command handlers living in different files.
+It's good practice to actually break up different switches into different command handlers living in different files.
 Otherwise for many commands the  <code>handle</code>  method would get gigantic and overly complicated.
 This is similar to the way that MUSH softcode would use different attributes like &CMD-BBS-READ and &CMD-BBS-POST.
-Since we're just doing some simple tinkering here, we'll keep everything together for now." %}
+Since we're just doing some simple tinkering here, we'll keep everything together for now.
+{% endtip %}

 ## Try It! - Adding an Argument